camaraproject/Governance/ProjectStructureAndRoles.md

 An Incubated API Repository has the same structure as a Sandbox API Repository, with the following additional requirements:
 * An Incubated API Repository must belong to a CAMARA Sub Project (either an existing one or a new Sub Project created as part of the Incubation process).
-* The repository should have at least three Maintainers (out of the group of Maintainers of the Sub Project).
+* The repository should have at least three Maintainers (out of the group of Maintainers of the Sub Project it belongs to).
 * Branch protection rules must be activated, therefore a minimum of two Codeowners is required.
 * All changes and contributions in the repository are following the description below.